victorw999/dyode-mockup/README.md

 * UI: Materializecss library
 * I understand on your spec you discourage using bootstrap to test candidates’s general proficiency with mobile-first implementations.
 Hopefully materializecss library is ok in this case.

-Besides bootstrap, I also have experience with other grid layout tools such as:
+* Besides bootstrap, I also have experience with other grid layout tools such as:
   - susy
   - slate
   - React’s material-ui (currently learning jss)

-Scss location:
+## Scss location:
 * src\scss\base.scss

+## Web host:
+* Bluehost (I also have worked with AWS, firebase)

 Happy coding!